One: Dr. Scheepers, can I say “Elisabeth”?

 Long answer: The reason is that at the time that I was finishing studies, I was briefed that the institution offering my master’s in Counselling Psychology was not approved by the college of psychologists in Saskatchewan (at that time it was approved in Alberta).
 Initially the reason was given that the program was a blended program as most courses were provided Online and the practicum was in-person.
 Later, I was briefed that another reason was that the accredited institution was private.
 Gradually on, most universities started to offer courses online and this was even before COVID-19!

 I intended to do further studies and finished my Ph.D. in 6.5 years from a private accredited institution based in the USA.
 Initially, I had not given up on becoming a registered clinical psychologist.
 I enrolled in the clinical psych program (PsyD) and as the institution was in the process to become APA accredited, the road should have been smooth.
 The rough awakening occurred when I was not given an opportunity to do a practicum in my town.
-This is when I switched to the Ph.D. program.
+This is when I switched to the Ph.D. program and accepted that it would effect my designation as a professional.

 Students in the psychology doctoral program attend many courses and they need to successfully pass these with good results.
 I completed 15 courses.
 Six (6) required courses were research courses such as advanced research methods and advanced inferential statistics.
 In my program we had to demonstrate the be able to conduct psychological assessment, score and write reports.
 These courses were intensive and in-person.
 I have attended 9 in-person courses that varied in length from 4 days to 2 weeks.